Ministries

 The mobile college is for those men who believe God has called them to preach or pastor, but they live too far from Kasese to be able to attend the weekly classes of the Bible college.
 Therefore, we take the institute to them once a week for 6 hours a day.
 These terms are for 5 weeks.

-Then, we have the tri-annual Bible institute (TBI) in Mbarara town for those who are still being trained and even those who have graduated from the Bible institute.
+Then, we have the tri-annual Bible institute (TBI) for those who are still being trained and even those who have graduated from the Bible institute.
 It is a concentrated week-long institute where we teach one specific course for over 8 hours a day Monday - Friday.
 We provide for their lodging, food and text books.
-They provide for their own transport to get to Mbarara.
+They provide for their own transport to get to Kasese.
 In the evenings, different men will preach brief messages of encouragement to the other men.
 It is a great time of learning and fellowship with other godly men from around Uganda.

 Church Plants